JRF-2018/simplest-pal/README.md

 This means that `c` was automatically pressed three times.

-## Development

-As this project is a concept implementation, bug reports and feature suggestions are highly welcome.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.